Kelpiscool/G305_FIBM/README.md

   This project is released under CERN-OHL-P-2.0 license, there is 0 secret sauce stuff happening here.

+  ## Example
+  -Waiting on components.

 ## Wishlist
 - Lithium-ion battery low voltage indicator.
 (Multiplexed light pipe with multiple sources?
-Haptic module?)
+Haptic module?
+Digipot to bend Vout down depending on VBAT?)

 ## Thanks to,
 Redditors:<br>